Home/Loan Types/Commercial Real Estate Loans in Boston, MA

 What types of commercial properties do you finance?

-We finance all major commercial property types including office buildings, retail centers, industrial warehouses, mixed-use developments, medical facilities, hospitality properties, and special-purpose buildings.
-Properties can be stabilized with existing cash flow, value-add opportunities requiring renovation or re-leasing, or development projects.
-We do not finance owner-occupied properties where the borrower's business occupies the majority of space.
+We finance office buildings, lab and life sciences space, retail properties, industrial and warehouse facilities, mixed-use developments, and medical office buildings throughout Greater Boston.
+Properties can be stabilized with existing cash flow, value-add opportunities requiring repositioning, or in lease-up following renovation.
+We do not finance owner-occupied properties where the borrower occupies the majority of the space.

 What loan-to-value ratios are available for commercial properties?